D.O. Rueda / Analivia

-Analivia Rueda is made in our Pagos del Rey winery, in the province of Valladolid.
-The wine is made from Viura and Verdejo.
+Analivia Verdejo Viura is made in our Pagos del Rey winery, in the province of Valladolid.
+The wine is made from Verdejo and Viura.
 Viura is a historic variety that is also known as Macabeu and Maccabéo in Roussillon in southern France, as Macabeo in much of its homeland Spain, and as Viura in the Rioja region.
 It has the unusual virtue of giving birth to young dry white wines, often blends, with real nerve and character.

 Bright pale yellow with green hues.
 On the nose, it displays intense aromas of ripe tropical fruits and pear drops combined with subtle hints of citrus, flowers and apples.
 The aromas are truly reflected on its palate.
 The wine has a well-integrated acidity, a medium body and a soft finish.